godfreyponce/GodfreyPonce/readme.md

-## Hi there 👋
+# Helloo my name is Godfrey Ponce
+## Computer Science / Cognitive Science

-My name is Godfrey, and I'm a student developer studying Computer Science + Cognitive Science interested in finding patterns in everything... including the way ALL my socks have disappeared in the laundry.
+I'm a student developer interested in finding patterns in everything... including the way ALL my socks have disappeared in the laundry.

+- 🌎 Based in Dallas, Texas
-- 🔭 I’m currently working on my upcoming new and revised Portfolio Wesbite...
+- 🔭 I’m currently working on my upcoming new and revised Portfolio Wesbite
-- 🌱 I’m currently learning 🇪🇸 ♨️
+- 🌱 I’m currently learning ♨️ and n8n workflow
-- 👯 I’m looking to collaborate on software development projects!
+- 👯 I’m looking to collaborate on software development projects
   - Hit me up on poncegodfrey@gmail.com
 <!--
 **godfreyponce/GodfreyPonce** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.